Impact of AI on Talent Management: Streamlining Recruitment Processes

 Recruiters, especially novice recruiters or recruiters for highly technical positions, cannot be expected to grasp everything about the intricate details of the job post.
 What keywords in a certain field get the most appropriate responses?
 Which terms unintentionally convey gender preference?
-This is where artificial intelligence comes into play.
+This is where AI comes into play.
 For several years, competitive talent acquisition products have used intelligence to assess linguistic options and recommend alternatives.

-For example, if a recruiter is drafting a job description for a welder and all of the welders in their previous experience were male, the language may be unintentionally biased towards male applicants.
+For example, if a recruiter is drafting a job description for a welder and all the welders in their previous experience are male, the language may be unintentionally biased toward male applicants.
 The AI engine should not be biased in the same way.
 As in other circumstances, a human eye should be applied to the results since if the AI data set only contains male welders, the engine may incorrectly conclude that other male attributes are required to be a successful welder based on features that tend to surround welding expertise.

 Sourcing candidates is made easier because there is a bigger, more diverse group of candidates that HR might miss during the talent management process.
 Over time, this can help answer questions like:

 - What are the best places to find people who will do well on the job and stay for more than two years?

 - Where can you find the most women who have risen to management positions?

 - What tools are you using to find healthcare workers who can start on the first day?